Whether you are looking for a side gig or want to develop your own business, you’ll need a marketplace for your goods and services.

 The Mercari Basics

-Mercari began operating in Japan back in 2013.
+Mercari, one of the most popular selling apps, began operating in Japan back in 2013.
 While Poshmark was well established at this point, there was no place in Japan for people to easily sell their used items online.

 Mercari launched with the tag of being a “flea market app” and aimed to allow users to sell whatever items they wanted.
 Just like Poshmark, Mercari allows buying and selling directly from a phone, making it very convenient for users.